 And somewhat paradoxically, when the pelvic floor muscles can relax they become stronger.

 Think about it a moment.
 If a muscle is always contracted, it has less ability to contract further.
 A habitually contracted muscle is a weak muscle.
 Better to learn how to relax your pelvic floor muscles and engage them when necessary for better breathing, sex, and healthier movement in general

-Rather than isolating and strengthening the pelvic floor muscles, feldenkrais-based sessions help them to relax, become stronger, and integrated into the everyday healthy movement.
+Rather than isolating and strengthening the pelvic floor muscles, Feldenkrais-based sessions help them to relax, become stronger, and integrated into everyday healthy movement.
 Relax compulsive tension in your pelvic floor area so that you can have better control and functioning.

 Try A Free Feldenkrais Session For Your Pelvic Floor?

 Find a place to lie down, turn on your speakers, and then click to play.
 You will need about 30-minutes: